 Make reservations at a place like Park Central Hotel New York to look down onto Central Park, as well as to be in the middle of it all.
 With trendy, upscale atmosphere inside of a 1920s building, and affordable prices, you can get the best of the NYC experience, without breaking the bank.

-5. Berkshire, Massachusetts
+5. The Berkshires, Massachusetts

 Western Massachusetts' beautiful natural playground is another year-round travel destination.
 But the area really comes alive in fall when the trees turn and the air gets a chill in it.